AryanBhati7/Insta-Login-Page-Clone/README.md

 - HTML
 - CSS

-You can check out my clone at the link provided above. 👆

 ## Description 📝

 The Instagram Login Page Clone is a static website that replicates the design and layout of the Instagram login page.
 It aims to provide a similar user experience as the original website, with a clean and responsive interface. 📱💻